Replacing a Drop-In, Surface-Mounted Sink

-The easiest way to replace an old sink is to buy a one of the exactly the same size.
+The easiest way to replace an old sink is to buy a new one of the same size.
 Assuming the old sink worked for you and its size was adequate, measure the old sink's inside dimensions—its length, width, and depth.
-You'll also need to measure the center to center dimension of any holes you have in the sink for faucets and sprayers, if you want to replace them.
+You'll also need to measure the center-to-center dimension of any holes you have in the sink for faucets and sprayers if you want to replace them.

-When you buy the new sink, all that really matters is that the drop-in dimension is the same and that you have the number of... appropriate sink holes for the faucet and sprayer.
+When you buy the new sink, all that matters is that the drop-in dimension is the same and that you have the number of appropriate sinkholes for the faucet and sprayer.
 Your home building supply or plumbing store can help you pick the right sink—it's really easy.

-- Once the water is turned off and the disposal (if you have one) is unplugged, disconnect the hot and cold water connections attached to the tailpieces on the old faucet, using an adjustable... wrench.
+Once the water is turned off and the disposal (if you have one) is unplugged, disconnect the hot and cold water connections attached to the tailpieces beneath the sink on the old faucet, using an adjustable wrench.

-- The sink will be fastened to the counter top with a series of small clips that may be a variation of the photo above.
-Simply unscrew the clips to loosen and remove them.
+The sink will be fastened to the countertop with a series of small clips.
+Simply unscrew the clips from beneath to loosen and remove them.
 Then carefully lift out the sink with the faucet attached.

 Prepare the Sink Opening in the Countertop

-Once the sink and faucet are lifted out, it will pretty much look like this--a gaping hole.
-Don't worry, now is the time to ready the new sink for installation.
+Once the sink and faucet are lifted out, it will pretty much look like a gaping hole.
+That's normal—now is the time to ready the new sink for installation.

-Install the Faucet and Hose Spray (if used) in the New Sink
+Install the Faucet and Hose Spray in the New Sink

-There is no easier time to install the faucet than before the new sink is installed into the countertop.
-With the sink is removed, you can easily reach the back of the sink, thread the faucet plumbing lines through the sink holes and tighten the faucet to the sink.
-This is something a lot more difficult to do on your back and in cramped quarters after the sink is already installed.
+There is no easier time to install the faucet than before the new sink is installed in the countertop.
+With the sink removed, you can easily reach the back of it, thread the faucet plumbing lines through the sinkholes, and tighten the faucet to the sink.
+This is all a lot more difficult to do on your back and in cramped quarters after the sink is already installed.

 Place the New Sink Into the Countertop

-Once the faucet assembly is attached to the sink, we turn our attention to preparing the sink itself.
+Once the faucet assembly is attached to the sink, turn your attention to preparing the sink itself.

-- Next, flip the sink and attached faucet assembly upright.
+Next, flip the sink and attached the faucet assembly upright.
 Be careful doing this as the sink may be heavy.
-Also, make... sure you don't ruin the nice putty or caulk job you just completed at the sink's edge.
+Also, make sure you don't ruin the nice putty or caulk job you just completed at the sink's edge.

 Once the sink is set in place, it will need to be tightened against the countertop.
-The sink is pulled tight against the countertop with special mounting clips described in Step #3.
-The spacing of these clips will vary by manufacturer so follow the manufacturer instructions.
-The clips are generally tightened with a screwdriver or socket.
+The sink is pulled tight against the countertop with special mounting clips.
+The spacing of these clips will vary by manufacturer so follow the instructions that came with it.
+The clips are generally tightened with a screwdriver or socket from underneath the sink.
 Tighten the clips a little at a time going around the sink perimeter a few times.

-As the clips are tightened down they draw the sink tight against the countertop... creating a self-rimming seal. ("Self-rimming" is another name for a "drop-in" sink.)
+As the clips are tightened down, they draw the sink tight against the countertop creating a self-rimming seal.

-Once the sink is firmly fastened down, install the sink strainer or if you have a garbage disposal, install the garbage disposal sink flange and mounting ring.
-The sink strainer/basket assembly and the disposal sink flange will mount in a similar manner.
+Once the sink is firmly fastened down, install the sink strainer.
+Or, if you have a garbage disposal, install the garbage disposal sink flange and mounting ring.
+The sink strainer/basket assembly and the disposal sink flange will mount similarly.

-- Seal the sink opening with a 1/2" bead of plumber's putty around the opening.
+Seal the sink opening with a 1/2-inch bead of plumber's putty around the opening.